My last visit to

 myself and tried to join in the dancing.
 My caretakers were worried

-welcomed everyone to the festival and I had to give a
+welcomed everyone to the festival and I summarized the KVNC experience in

 After the festival I met with

 education.
-We are committed to help all SHS
+We renewed our committment to help all SHS scholars and

 finances permit.
 Before leaving, I also met with the scholar